getsentry/examples/AspNetOwinWebApi/README.md

 http://localhost:50612/api/handled

 This endpoint has a try/catch and handles the exception without logging.
 The exception is captured with Sentry by using AppDomain.FirstChanceException
+The request data is added to the event through the SentryEventProcessor defined in the SentryMiddleware.
+A new Scope is pushed to isolate request data from each other.

 **Make sure to add your own DSN before running so you can capture the errors in your Sentry project**